WardPearce/OBRequests/README.md

     )
 ```

-You an pass parameters like [this](https://www.python-httpx.org/api/#request) by doing this
+You can pass request parameters like [this](https://www.python-httpx.org/api/#request) by doing this

 ```python
 class JsonPlaceHolder(Request):